syncfusion-content/uwp-docs/uwp/Calendar/Customize-Display.md

 # Customize Display in UWP Calendar (SfCalendar)

-`SfCalendar` allows to customize the first day of the week and Day name display mode.
+`SfCalendar` allows customizing the first day of the week and the day name display mode.

 ## Customize First Day of Week

-First day of week is changeable in SfCalendar.
-It is set using the property `FirstDayOfWeek`.
-Refresh method can be used to refresh the layout when setting it in run time doesn’t reflected in UI.
+The first day of the week is changeable in SfCalendar.
+It is set using the `FirstDayOfWeek` property.
+The Refresh method can be used to refresh the layout when setting it at run time doesn't reflect in the UI.

 {% tabs %}